alex0112/abacus/README.md

-# Abacus - A BasicML interpreter
+# Abacus - A UVSim Virtual Machine and Assembler

 The UVSim is a simple virtual machine, but powerful.
 The UVSim can only interpret a machine language called BasicML.